Coderushnepal/SagunKaranjit/README.md

 - A string with a single character is trivially counted as a string with repeating identical characters.
 - If there are no strings with repeating identical characters, return an empty array (see example #3).

+## Question 5

-4. Return the Objects Keys and Values
+Return the Objects Keys and Values
 Create a function that takes an object and returns the keys and values as separate arrays.
 <br/>
 <br/>